GothenburgBitFactory/tw.org/content/docs/udas.md

 Other attributes, such as `priority` do not have much associated functionality.
 In fact, beyond storing the value, allowing modification, sorting and inclusion in reports, the `priority` field contributes nothing.
-This is why `priority` is not really a core attribute, and will be migrated out of the code and into configuration.
+This is why `priority` is not really a core attribute, but a built-in UDA.

 Occasionally people will ask for new attributes, because their workflow includes more metadata than Taskwarrior supports.
 A very common request is for an